-• Promote cleanup and beautification campaigns;

-Beautification

-& Environmental Concerns Committee

-- Encourage preservation of native plant materials; - Strive for pesticide and billboard control; - Cooperate with state and local officials -- including, but not limited to Litter Control, Reclamation and Recycling Legislation; - Keep abreast of legislation governing any related issues, coordinate activities with other committees: Landscape Design, Wildflowers and Native Plants. - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April

-A part of NGC since 1929 is concerned with activities relating to improvement of conditions along roadsides.
+Member ID Badges FFGC Membership Cards Signs for special events [i.e., plant sale] Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April Roadside The Chairman should: Beautification Promote cleanup and beautification campaigns; Encourage preservation of native plant materials; Strive for pesticide and billboard control; Cooperate with state and local officials -- including, but not limited to Litter Control, Reclamation and Recycling Legislation; Keep abreast of legislation governing any related issues, coordinate activities with other committees: Landscape Design, Wildflowers and Native Plants.
+Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April A part of NGC since 1929 is concerned with activities relating to improvement of conditions along roadsides.
 It is closely allied to Pollution and Litter Control [in FCGC, it includes the Adopt a Highway Program] and thus all club members are part of this committee.
 In 1974, the addition of Operation Wildflower to the NGC Board gave a new dimension to its scope of activities.

-Scholarship Committee

 This committee was established in 2003.
-The Chairman should:

-- Solicit and review applications for the FCGC Scholarship to award to a high school senior or college student majoring in some aspect of horticulture. - Award Camp Wekiva Scholarships to two Junior Gardeners with good attendance who demonstrated outstanding conduct, cooperation and enthusiasm at meetings throughout the year. - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April
+The Chairman should: Scholarship Committee Solicit and review applications for the FCGC Scholarship to award to a high school senior or college student majoring in some aspect of horticulture.
+Award Camp Wekiva Scholarships to two Junior Gardeners with good attendance who demonstrated outstanding conduct, cooperation and enthusiasm at meetings throughout the year.
+Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April Telephone Advises members of club needs and/or unpublicized events when their attendance or Committee help is needed.
+The Chairman should: Assign non-email members to an email member as a telephone buddy and maintain an updated Email/Phone buddy list.
+Assign committee members to cover email buddy's vacation or other absence by calling their telephone buddy as needed.
+Investigate bounced email problems Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April

-Telephone Committee

-Advises members of club needs and/or unpublicized events when their attendance or help is needed.
-The Chairman should:

-- Assign non-email members to an email member as a telephone buddy and maintain an updated Email/Phone buddy list. - Assign committee members to cover email buddy's vacation or other absence by calling their telephone buddy as needed. - Investigate bounced email problems - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April

-Tree Committee
+Tree